Danny-Devs/gitlify/docs/testing_strategy.md

 ## Overview

-This document outlines the comprehensive testing strategy for the Gist of Git application.
+This document outlines the comprehensive testing strategy for the CodeGrok application.
 A robust testing approach is essential to ensure the application works reliably across different environments, especially given the complex integrations with GitHub and local LLM instances.

 ## Testing Principles